Your first transaction

 cd sandbox

-./sandbox up testnet
+./sandbox up dev

-This will install a Sandbox node connected to the Algorand TestNet.
+This will install and start private network.
 To read more about Algorand networks see Algorand Networks.

-Install SDK¶
+Install Python SDK¶

 Algorand provides an SDK for Python which is available as a pip package.
 To install the Python SDK, open a terminal and run the following command: